Submissions are currently closed.

 Please attach submissions as .doc, .docx, .rtf, or .otf files and include a PDF version for reference if your work has specific layout needs.
 Please do not paste submissions into the body of your email.

-Poetry should be submitted as it should appear; for fiction, double-spaced in a readable 12-pt font is preferred.
+Poetry should be submitted as it should appear; for fiction, double-spaced in a readable 12-pt font is preferred but not essential.

-—Decisions will be sent out as soon as possible but if you’ve not heard back from us within six weeks, feel free to send a query.
+— Decisions will be sent out as soon as possible but if you’ve not heard back from us within 8 weeks, feel free to send a query.

 Send your submissions to